 '''

-idp_server.rest.idpOf(code)

-Function to retrieve an Idp object for IDP code.
-If the object doesn't exist yet, we create it. idps is a dict which

-contains an Idp object for each IDP code.
-This way, easy caching can be achieved.

-Parameters code - the IDP code.

-Returns Idp the Idp object.

-class idp_server.rest.run

-Class which handles the run. << Explanation of what the run is here.>>

-Parameters Resource - <<explanation of resource>>

-post()

-Method to run an IDP program with a procedure block.

-:returns stdout.

 class idp_server.rest.meta

+'''

 Class which handles the meta. << Explanation of what the meta is here.>>

+'''

 Parameters Resource - << explanation of resource>>

 post()

 Method to export the metaJSON from the resource.

 Returns metaJSON a json string containing the meta.

 class idp server.rest.metaWithGraph

 post()

 Method to export the metaJSON from the resource.

 Returns metaJSON a json string containing the meta.

 class idp_server.rest.eval

 class idp_server.rest.evalWithGraph

 5.3.4 idp server.State

 Management of the State of problem solving with the Interactive Consultant.

 class idp_server.State.State(idp: idp_solver.Parse.Idp)

 Contains a state of problem solving

+add_default()

+Add the values of the default structure without propagating.

+Returns the state with the default values added

+Return type State

 add_given (jsonstr: str)

 Add the assignments that the user gave through the interface.
 These are in the form of a json string.
-This

-method also sets the values of the default structure.

 Parameters jsonstr - the user's assignment in json

 Returns the state with the jsonstr added

 Return type State

-idp\server.State.make\state (idp: idp\solver.Parse.Idp, jsonstr: str) \rightarrow idp\server.State.State
+idp_server.State.make_state (idp: idp_solver.Parse.Idp, jsonstr: str) \rightarrow idp_server.State.State

 Manages the cache of States.

 Parameters

 • idp - IDP code parsed into Idp object

-'''

 • jsonstr - the user's assignments in json

 Returns the complete state of the system

 Return type State

+'''